-For a purely reactive agent, we need some way of determining which action the agent will perform in each of these 192 states.
+Given our representations, we needed some way of determining which action the agent will perform in each of these 192 states.
+Note that by having this sort of mapping, we are implying a purely reactive agent.
 We investigated two different methods for matching sensory states to actions: a Genetic Algorithm, and Q-Learning.